Non-small cell lung cancer

 Targeted therapy

-The targets of every tumour vary.
-Your doctor may order tests to determine the genes, proteins, and other components of the tumour in order to choose the best course of treatment.
-In the cancer cells of some lung tumours, aberrant proteins are present in extremely high concentrations.
-When possible, this enables doctors to provide each patient with the most beneficial care.
+The targets of every tumor vary.
+Your doctor may order tests to determine the genes, proteins, and other components of the tumor to choose the best course of treatment.
+In the cancer cells of some lung tumors, aberrant proteins are present in extremely high concentrations.
+When possible, such behavior enables doctors to provide each patient with the most beneficial care.
 Additionally, new medicines that target particular molecular targets are being discovered through research studies.

 Due to the pace of scientific discovery, tailored therapy for NSCLC is changing quickly.
 Clinical trials are currently looking at new targeted medicines.
 Discuss any further choices you may have with your doctor.